sagarrakshe/delta-dropbox/README.md

 ![dropbox-notify](https://raw.github.com/sagarrakshe/delta-dropbox/master/_assets/dropbox-notify.png)

 But dropbox specifies the total no. of files added to dropbox but it doesn't specifies which files and where they were added.
 I need to figure out which files were added and where.
 Consider a case where 100 files are changed in your dropbox folder!
-It would be tediou.<br>
+It would be tedious.<br>

 So `delta-dropbox.py` is a hack that marks (adds `status-icon`) these newly added files.
 On subsequent execution unmarks the previously marked files and then mark newly added, modified files if any. <br>
 The star on **Temp** denotes it was recently added.
 To guide to the changed file, all files or directories are marked in the path.
 In this case the path is **Dropbox/Experiment/Temp** so *Dropbox*, *Experiment* and *Temp* will be marked.
 So user is guided when he enters in Dropbox folder.